Resources

 How to Test WCAG 2.1.1

 The simplest test is to unplug your mouse and try to use your website.
+During this on-site testing period you should be able to use:

 • Tab to move forward